fuma-nama/fumadocs/packages/next-docs-ui/README.md

 The Next.js framework for building documentation website.

-It's build on the top of Next.js, Radix UI and **Next Docs**, fully styled using Tailwind CSS.
+It's built on top of Next.js, Radix UI and **Next Docs**, fully styled using Tailwind CSS.

 ## Features